Website%252B2022.jpg

 Harry Newman divides his time between writing poetry and writing for theater.
-His plays and poetry often revolve around loss, struggle, and the effects of power on individuals and society.
+His plays and poetry often revolve around loss, resistance, and the effects of power on individuals and society.

 Press and Media: